Features overview

 USB-C port and pogo pins control

 Our USB-C port and pogo pins setting protects against attacks through USB-C or pogo pins while the OS is booted.
-For the majority of devices without pogo pins, the setting is labelled USB-C port.
-We have a less advanced version of this feature on devices launched prior to October 2021 (Pixel 5a and earlier) since it requires a hardware-specific implementation with driver changes.
+For the majority of devices without pogo pins, the setting is labelled USB-C port

 The feature has five modes: